Step 1: Create Your Catalog File

 ||A clip or trailer that can be a standalone work or, more commonly, can be associated with another work (either external or in your catalog).|

 Movies are standalone elements.
 TV shows, TV seasons, and TV episodes are separate elements that are tied together by IDs, as are mini-series and mini-series episodes.
-TV specials and extras can be standalone elements, but they can also be tied to other works.
+Extras can be standalone elements, but they can also be tied to other works.
 See Tying Shows, Seasons, and Episodes Together for details.

 Common Elements for All Works